19hours/sg-statutes/Acts/National University of Singapore (Corporatisation) Act.md

 And Whereas it is desirable that statutory provision be made in relation to the transfer of the property, assets, liabilities and employees of the National University of Singapore to the company, the operation of the company and certain of the powers of the company.

-Be it enacted by the President with the advice and consent of the Parliament of Singapore, as follows:
+[1st April 2006]

 ## PART I

 PRELIMINARY

-### Short title and commencement
+### Short title

 1\.
-This Act may be cited as the National University of Singapore (Corporatisation) Act 2005 and shall come into operation on such date as the Minister may, by notification in theGazette, appoint.
+This Act may be cited as the National University of Singapore (Corporatisation) Act.

 ### Interpretation

 2\.—(1) In this Act, unless the context otherwise requires —

-“appointed day” means the date of commencement of this Act;

 “Board” means the Board of Trustees of the university company referred to in its constituent documents;

 “constituent documents”, in relation to the university company, means the memorandum of association and articles of association of the university company;

-“predecessor university” means the National University of Singapore established under the National University of Singapore Act (Cap.
-204);
+“predecessor university” means the National University of Singapore established under the repealed National University of Singapore Act (Cap.
+204, 2002 Ed.);

 “university company” means the company limited by guarantee incorporated under the Companies Act (Cap.
 50) under the name “National University of Singapore”.